The Exeter Model of ITE

 - Understanding that contradictions (eg between theory and current practice or between a teachers' view and a trainees' expectations) are stimuli for exploration of why these differences occur and for new thinking and practice.
 They are points of creative growth for individuals and ultimately for the system.

-In order to scaffold practice, the Exeter Partnership and School Direct @Exeter PGCE curriculum is explicitly designed to utilise key tools developed as part of the ‘Exeter Model’ within a phased approach to beginning teachers’ development.
+In order to scaffold practice, the Exeter Partnership and School Direct @Exeter PGCE (23/24 only) curriculum is explicitly designed to utilise key tools developed as part of the ‘Exeter Model’ within a phased approach to beginning teachers’ development.

 Trainees begin to develop knowledge, skills and understanding in a supportive environment within the university before having two terms of school placement in contrasting experiences to enable them to be fully immersed within school communities of practice.
 Trainees begin with micro-teaching short ‘episodes’ with their peers at university, then teach gradually longer episodes with the support of subject tutors in school before moving to whole lessons and finally taking responsibility for the classes within their whole timetable over longer sequences of lessons.